kalyaninagaraj/Snakes-And-Ladders/README.md

 4. the most likely path (or, sequence of board moves) to complete the game, and
 5. the probability that a player completes the game in k moves, k = 1, 2, 3, ...

-We will assume that the game begins from a initial position (and not position 1 on the board) that we shall call *cell 0*.
-The player rolls a fair die before each move, and game is said to end when the player lands on *cell 100*.
+We will assume that the game begins from a initial position (and not first square on the board) that we shall call *cell 0*.
+The player rolls a fair die before each move, and game is said to end when the player lands on the last square (or *cell 100*).

+In keeping with tradition, a player on one of the squares 94 to 99 must roll a exact number to land on the last square, or remain in the same position if she overshoots 100.

 ## Choice Of Board
 1. For the [Milton Bradley version](https://en.wikipedia.org/wiki/File:Cnl03.jpg), use data files `numberofcells.txt`, `snakes.txt`, and `ladders.txt`.